Cerebral foundational research study

 Cerebral is a $4.8B mental health startup focused on accessible, affordable therapy and medication.
 I led their first comprehensive research initiative to understand how customers experienced the product and what they needed most.

-Working as a consultant, I interviewed active customers, mapped their journeys, and delivered insights that shaped the next two years of product development.
+I interviewed active customers, mapped their journeys, and delivered insights that shaped the next two years of product development.
 The recommendations led to a 26% increase in customer satisfaction and convinced leadership to build an internal research team.

 +26%